Lutty76/dualsense-manager/README.md

 ### Running
 - Start normally: `./dualsense-mgr`
 - Start hidden in system tray: `./dualsense-mgr -hide` or `-h`
-- Verbose logging: `./dualsense-mgr -verbose` or `-v`
+- Debug logging: `./dualsense-mgr -debug` or `-d`
-- Show version: `./dualsense-mgr -version` or `-V`
+- Show version: `./dualsense-mgr -version` or `-v`

 #### Precompiled binary
-A precompiled binary will be provided in the `dualsense-mgr` repository for convenience.
+A precompiled binary will be provided in the repository release for convenience.
 You can download that binary and run it directly (ensure it is executable with `chmod +x`).

 udev rules (required)
 Create a udev rules file to set permissions for DualSense LED controls.
 Example file: